fastify/fastify/docs/Reference/Routes.md

 * `onTimeout(request, reply, done)`: a [function](./Hooks.md#ontimeout) called
   when a request is timed out and the HTTP socket has been hanged up.
 * `onError(request, reply, error, done)`: a [function](./Hooks.md#onerror)
-  called when an Error is thrown or send to the client by the route handler.
+  called when an Error is thrown or sent to the client by the route handler.
 * `handler(request, reply)`: the function that will handle this request.
 The [Fastify server](./Server.md) will be bound to `this` when the handler is called.
 Note: using an arrow function will break the binding of `this`.